pycom/pycom-documentation/content/tutorials/networks/wlan.md

     - chapter/tutorials/networks/wlan
 ---

 The WLAN (WiFi) is a system feature of all Pycom devices, therefore it is enabled by default.
 The development boards include an on-board antenna by default, so no external antenna is needed to get started.
-When deploying your solution, you might want to concider using the external antenna to increase the wireless range.
+When deploying your solution, you might want to consider using the external antenna to increase the wireless range.

 >Note: Changing the WLAN settings while using the Telnet server might break the wireless connection to the device permanently.
 Please use caution, or a USB cable :)